On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies

 Let~$\set_1 = \{v_1, v_2, v_3\}$ and~$\set_2 = \{v_3, v_4\}$ (green and violet regions in Figure~\ref{figure:example_sri}, respectively).
-Observe that~$\bar{y}^\xi$ violates the SRIs for~$\set_1$ and~$\set_2$ (with respect to scenario~$\xi$), since~ for all~$i \in [2]$.
+Observe that~$\bar{y}^\xi$ violates the SRIs for~$\set_1$ and~$\set_2$ (with respect to scenario~$\xi$), since, for all~$i \in [2]$,~

 Interestingly, in this case, the SRIs are sufficient to correctly capture the scenario-optimal recourse cost~$\optQscen(R)$.
-To see this, consider the vector~$(y')^\xi \in \mc{Y}^\xi(R)$ defined as~$(y')^\xi_{v_2} = (y')^\xi_{v_4} = 1$ and~$(y')^\xi_{v_1} = (y')^\xi_{v_3} = 0$, and notice that~$\optQscen(R) = \sum_{v \in V_+} w_v (y')^\xi_v = 4$.
-Summing the SRIs for~$S_1$ and~$S_2$ (and fixing~$x = \bar{x}$) yields~$y^\xi_{v_1} + y^\xi_{v_2} + 2 y^\xi_{v_3} + y^\xi_{v_4} \geq 2$, and multiplying this inequality by 2 we learn that~ Therefore,~$(\bar{x}, (y')^\xi)$ minimizes~$\sum_{v \in V_+} w_v y^\xi_v$ subject to the constraints that~$y^\xi \in [\mathbf{0}, b]$ and~$(\bar{x}, y^\xi)$ satisfies all the SRIs of the form~$y^\xi(\set) \geq \kscen{\set} + \bar{x}(E(\set)) - |\set|$, for every~$\set \subseteq V_+$. \Halmos \end{example}
+To see this, consider the vector~$(y')^\xi \in \action^\xi(R)$ defined as~$(y')^\xi_{v_2} = (y')^\xi_{v_4} = 1$ and~$(y')^\xi_{v_1} = (y')^\xi_{v_3} = 0$, and notice that~$\optQscen(R) = \sum_{v \in V_+} w_v (y')^\xi_v = 4$.
+Summing the SRIs for~$S_1$ and~$S_2$ (and fixing~$x = \bar{x}$) yields~$y^\xi_{v_1} + y^\xi_{v_2} + 2 y^\xi_{v_3} + y^\xi_{v_4} \geq 2$, and multiplying this inequality by 2 we learn that~ Therefore,~$(\bar{x}, (y')^\xi)$ minimizes~$\sum_{v \in V_+} w_v y^\xi_v$ subject to the constraints that~$y^\xi \in [\mathbf{0}, b]$ and~$(\bar{x}, y^\xi)$ satisfies all the SRIs of the form~$y^\xi(\set) \geq \kscen{\set} + \bar{x}(E(\set)) - |\set|$, for every~$\emptyset \subsetneq \set \subseteq V_+$. \Halmos \end{example}

-It turns out that a consequence of our polyhedral study in Section~\ref{subsection:convex_hull} is that the situation illustrated in Example~\ref{example:sri} holds more generally, and constraint~\eqref{scen_opt_basic:policy} can be replaced by the SRIs (and the box constraint~$y \in [\mathbf{0}, b]^N$).
-We prove this result in Appendix~\ref{appendix:proof_sri_formulation}.
+It turns out that a consequence of our polyhedral study in Section~\ref{subsection:convex_hull} is that the situation illustrated in Example~\ref{example:sri} holds more generally, and constraint~\eqref{scen_opt_basic:policy} can be replaced by the SRIs (and~$y \in [\mathbf{0}, b]^N$).

 \begin{restatable}{theorem}{theoremsri} Fix~$b \in \Z^{V_+}_+$.
 For every~$\bar{x} \in \mc{X}$, define